patilswapnilv/Gravity-Pre-submission-Confirmation/README.md

 2. Activate the plugin from Admin > Plugins menu.
 3. Add a page at the end of the form for the pre-submission confirmation.
 You can do this using the Page Break field type.
 3. Add an HTML field from the “Standard Fields” section.
-4. THe easiest way is to add {all_fields} to this section.
-But if you need more customizatios, go ahead and select the HTML field for editing.
+4. The easiest way is to add {all_fields} to this section.
+But if you need more customizations, go ahead and select the HTML field for editing.
 The “Content” setting of this field now supports all merge tags like {Name (First):4}, {Question:5}.
 6. Update the Gravity form.

 #Contribution